-Guests always say that housing is their No. 1 need, and at St. Francis House we meet that need through our Housing Resource Center and Next Step Housing.
+Guests always say that housing is their No. 1 need, and at St. Francis House we meet that need through our Next Step Housing program.

 St. Francis House is also incredibly fortunate to have supportive housing right in our building.
 The Next Step Housing Program, on floors seven, eight, nine, and ten, provides single-occupancy rooms for 56 single, low-income men and women who have experienced homelessness, unemployment, and substance abuse.